 Let’s start from the very obvious one.
 Building a product without any prior money from investors or grants you can quickly run out of funds.
 It is the moment when you can either take a loan in the bank and hopefully, one day pay it off or you can delay the progress.
 None of those two will serve your company, rather diminish your motivation.
 Without extra cash, you won’t hire key members for your team, fund software or office space.
 It can be pretty frustrating and affect development.
 The worst thing you can do in your early stages is to cut costs by minimizing the team.
 You need the people to create otherwise, you’ll end up with half finished project.
 What to do to start producing funds?
 Gain clients!
 How to get them?
 Focus on MVP, so the minimum viable product which possesses the basic functionalities able to capture the attention and satisfy the needs of customers.

-Lack of attention to the real issues of customers in the target audience is said to be one of the most common reasons for failure.
+Lack of attention to the real issues of customers in the target audience is said to be one of the most common reasons for startup product development failure.
 It is when founders think they know what are the people’s needs without performing solid research and analysis.
 Then instead of seeing a bigger picture, they tend to focus on small functionalities they think are cool and practical.
 It is usually after asking a small group of people about their preferences and what would be useful in such a product.
 Founders should avoid guessing the needs and rather support their ideas with the real field research.

 A good startup team is supposed to be united to achieve a common goal.
 Being a founder you shouldn’t hire people who will just “do the job” and wait for a pay check.
 You need responsible, talented and professional creators who will add something valuable to this project and know how product development for startup looks like.
 Otherwise, you can end up having a team of people who don’t get along well, miss the point of work and are interested only in the amount of money they will get from you.
 Not to mention the fact, that it may be difficult to communicate with them and be on the same page.
 Misunderstanding is something that slowly destroys the company from the inside and definitely needs to be dealt with quickly.
-How to avoid it?
-You can read about it here.

 If you fail to prepare, prepare to fail.
 Life shows that the vast majority of startups experience crisis introducing a new product to the market.
 Startup teams who focus on winning instead of planning tend to collapse very quickly.
 It is simply because they don’t think ten steps ahead which is the correct way.
 And when the sales are not high as expected everyone is shocked and decides on not so smart solutions.
 Why?
 Because they try to fix the problem that should have been discussed months before.
 When the bases of the business plan were covered.
 It all takes us to the merit of the issue.
 No matter how great and innovative your product would be, you still need a backup plan for unpredicted situations.